motou/magento2-store-locator-stockists-extension/README.md

 ### Basic

 * The default url is /stockists.
-So once installed go to www.website.com/stockists (insert store code if necessary)
+So once installed go to www.website.com/stockists (insert store code if necessary);
+* Location in admin is inside content menu > stockists;
 * Name, latitude and longitude are required values;

 ### Import